chrisjgf/chrisjgf.github.io/_posts/2017-05-16-create-a-collapsible-tableview.markdown

 }
 ~~~

-Lets handle the cell selection now.
-This allows the the user to touch the row title, but no other sub-rows.
+Let's handle the cell selection; this allows the the user to select the row title, but no other sub-rows.
 ~~~swift
 override func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath) {
     if (indexPath.row == 0){ // section titles